farahalebous/jordan-tourism-website/backend/README.md

 # Discover Jordan API

-A simple FastAPI backend for the Discover Jordan tourism website with OpenAI integration.
+A simple FastAPI backend for the Discover Jordan tourism website with rule-based itinerary generation.

 ## Installation